joseph280996/neovim-config/README.md

 This is my Neovim setup on Window.

 ## Forewords
-Most of my set up are basing on [Chris@Machine Neovim setup](https://github.com/ChristianChiarulli/nvim).__
+Most of my set up are basing on [Chris@Machine Neovim setup](https://github.com/ChristianChiarulli/nvim).
+However, with current archiving notice from null-ls, I'm still undecided on what to use and will figure it out soon.
-The only difference is that I don't do code completion and native lsp but instead I'm relying on Coc.nvim __ since I'm pretty new to Neovim and coding everything in Lua is taking up a lot of my time.
-I'll eventually __ move back to native lsp setup when I got the chance.

 ## Requirements
-In this Lua setup, I'm using Packer to manage all of my plugins.
-You can install Packer [here](https://github.com/wbthomason/packer.nvim#quickstart)
+In this Lua setup, I'm using [lazy.nvim](https://github.com/folke/lazy.nvim) to manage all of my plugins.

-Also make sure that you have Visual CMake and also Microsoft Visual C++ build tools install since I'm using [telescoe-fzf-native plugins.](https://github.com/nvim-telescope/telescope-fzf-native.nvim)__
+Also make sure that you have Visual CMake and also Microsoft Visual C++ build tools install since I'm using [telescope-fzf-native plugins.](https://github.com/nvim-telescope/telescope-fzf-native.nvim).
 Without it, the installation of this package will failed.

 To install Microsoft Visual C++, this can be through Visual Studio if you have it.
 To install CMake, this can be downloaded at CMake's [download site](https://cmake.org/download/)

-## Setup
-Once you've made sure that all requirements are installed, you can go ahead and run this command:

-    :PackerInstall

-After running install, you can run this command to check the health of all installed packages:

-    :checkhealth

 ## FAQ
 ### Q: Why do I see telescope require fd after running checkhealth?